drshahizan/software-engineering/materials/module4/safwan/readme.md

 Compliance: The system should comply with relevant laws, regulations, and policies, such as data privacy regulations, copyright laws, and institutional policies related to academic and administrative processes.

 ## The requirements engineering process

+Requirement Elicitation: This step involves gathering requirements from various stakeholders, such as university administrators, faculty, staff, students, and other users of the system.
+Techniques such as interviews, surveys, questionnaires, workshops, and brainstorming sessions can be used to elicit requirements.
+The goal is to capture the needs and expectations of the stakeholders and understand the scope and objectives of the University Management System (UMS).

+Requirement Analysis: Once the requirements are elicited, they need to be analyzed to ensure that they are complete, consistent, and feasible.
+This step involves identifying any ambiguities, conflicts, or gaps in the requirements, and clarifying them with the stakeholders.
+It may also involve prioritizing requirements based on their importance, feasibility, and potential impact on the system.

+Requirement Specification: In this step, the requirements are documented in a clear and concise manner using appropriate techniques, such as use cases, user stories, or formal requirement documents.
+The requirements should be written in a way that is understandable to all stakeholders, and they should be traceable to their sources, such as specific stakeholders or business processes.

+Requirement Validation: Once the requirements are documented, they need to be validated to ensure their accuracy, consistency, and alignment with the stakeholders' needs and expectations.
+This step involves reviewing the requirements with the stakeholders, conducting reviews, inspections, or walkthroughs, and using techniques such as requirement verification, validation, and testing to identify and fix any issues or errors in the requirements.

+Requirement Management: Requirements are likely to change during the development and implementation of the University Management System.
+This step involves managing changes to requirements, tracking their status, and ensuring that they are properly documented and communicated to all stakeholders.
+It may also involve maintaining a requirements traceability matrix to track the relationships between requirements and other system artifacts, such as design documents, test cases, and user manuals.

+Requirement Documentation: Finally, the requirements need to be documented in a comprehensive and organized manner, so that they can serve as a reference for the development team, stakeholders, and other users of the system.
+This documentation should include all the requirements, their associated attributes (such as priority, status, and owner), and any supporting information, such as use cases, user stories, or diagrams, to provide a complete and clear understanding of the system's requirements.

+Requirement Review and Approval: Once the requirements are documented, reviewed, and validated, they need to be approved by relevant stakeholders, such as university administrators, faculty, and staff.
+This step involves obtaining formal sign-off or approval on the requirements, indicating that they are accurate, complete, and acceptable to all stakeholders, and can serve as the basis for the development and implementation of the University Management System.